2012–13 Segunda División: Promotion play-offs

 This promotion phase (known as Promoción de ascenso) was to determine the third team which was promoted to 2013–14 La Liga.
 Teams placed between 3rd and 6th position (excluding reserve teams) took part in the promotion play-offs.
 Fifth placed faced against the fourth, while the sixth positioned team faced against the third.
 The first leg of the semi-finals was played on 12 June, the best positioned team was played at home the second leg on 16 June.
-The final was also be two-legged, with the first leg on 19 June and the second leg on 23 June, with the best positioned team also playing at home the second leg.
+The final was also two-legged, with the first leg on 19 June and the second leg on 23 June, with the best positioned team also playing at home the second leg.
 Girona and Almería played the final phase, where Almería was winner and promoted to La Liga after a two-year absence.
 Alcorcón and Las Palmas were eliminated in semi-finals.